jye-aviatrix/azure-active-passive-cluster-intra-region-poc/README.md

         - Node1 will check if it can reach node2, and send this information to node2
         - Node2 will check if it can reach node1, and also send this information to node1
         - Both side will only consider bi-directional connectivity is working, if it has confirmed both outbound and inbound (from it's neighbors)'s connectivity
-- We are only checking connectivity every one minutes using cron jobs, which is the shortest time frame cron can support
-    - To have faster detection, a continues running services is necessary to have shorter detection interval
 - We are using a static ordered list where it always goes ['node1','node2','node3'], node3 is always at the bottom of the list so even when reaches quorum, it will never become active.
 If a new ordered list, such as ['node3','node1','node2'] is required, an mechanism of updating the list order on the active node, make sure it gets properly synced to the remaining nodes, before the new order take effect will be necessary.
 - On the flip side, since the last node in the ordered list will never become active, we can use a very small instance size for the last node, and doesn't need to run any services.